 The Modeling View tab is accessible when you are creating or editing a synonym.
 As shown in the following image, the Modeling View tab shows a graphical representation of the synonym.
-You can use the Modeling View tab to define dimensions for OLAP analysis, view join properties, create cluster joins, and add or edit segments.
+You can use the Modeling View tab to view join properties, create cluster joins, and add or edit segments.
 The following image shows the Sales Dimension of a multi-fact data source.